distribution/distribution/docs/garbage-collection.md

 process will delete it.

-> **NOTE** You should ensure that the registry is in read-only mode or not running at
+> **NOTE**: You should ensure that the registry is in read-only mode or not running at
 > all.
 If you were to upload an image while garbage collection is running, there is the
 > risk that the image's layers will be mistakenly deleted, leading to a corrupted image.

 This type of garbage collection is known as stop-the-world garbage collection.
 In future registry versions the intention is that garbage collection will be an automated background action and this manual process will no longer apply.